Close

 Transit and Special Categories

-Transit Visa permits 24-48 hour layovers for passengers continuing to third destinations.
+Transit Visa is issued as a single-entry visa allowing a maximum stay period of 72 hours for passengers continuing to third destinations.
 Diplomatic and Official Visas serve government representatives with expedited processing.

 Extensions are possible for most categories through immigration offices, subject to fee payment and justification of continued stay purposes.